UK-SBCoA-EbbertLab/brain_cDNA_discovery/proteomics/fragpipe/README.md

 	5) Filter "Spectral Count" for values > 5.

 	6) Run `create_fasta.sh` with  the remaining protein IDs and corresponding peptide sequences to produce a fasta file.

+ 	7) Perform a blast protein search using the fasta file generated with `create_fasta.sh`.
+The parameters we used for our blast search can be found on [Zenodo](XXX).

+  	8) Remove any peptides that have a blast hit with 100% identity match and 100% query coverage from the file created in step 5.

+   	9) Run steps 6-9 again for the newly created file from step 11.

+    	10) These proteins with > 5 unique hits are considered validated in the analysis done in the article.

 [^1]:This will include Java 9+, [MSFragger](https://msfragger.nesvilab.org/), [Philosopher](https://philosopher.nesvilab.org/), [IonQuant](http://ionquant.nesvilab.org/), and optionally Python 3.9+ with EasyPQP for database splitting and spectral library generation.